0xf0xx0/stratum/README.md

-# A Golang library for the Stratum Protocol
+# A Golang library for the Bitcoin Stratum Protocol

 Stratum is how Bitcoin miners connect with mining pools.